Roosterbear/tips/google-coursera/ciberseguridad.md

 ### Professional Declaration

-[
+>Currently I work in the IT Departament of a university. <br/>
-Currently I work in the IT Departament of a university.
+>To Manage personal information and Databases are one of my duties. <br/>
-To Manage personal information and Databases are one of my duties.
+>I sure that it is very important to keep information safe and inform about Security Risks. <br/>

-I sure that it is very important to keep information safe and inform about Security Risks.
+>I'm very interested in security, though there were attacks in my job, and I want to help.<br/>

-I'm very interested in security, though there were attacks in my job, and I want to help.
+>I like to think like an attacker y make undestructibles ways of defense. <br/>
-I like to think like an attacker y make undestructibles ways of defense.
+>I'm excited about make traps to attackers and get some fun about it. <br/>

-I'm excited about make traps to attackers and get some fun about it.
+>I'm love programming and make very useful tools for users or administrators. <br/>

-I'm love programming and make very useful tools for users or administrators.
+>I have facility for both written and verbal communication and I like to program <br/>
-I have facility for both written and verbal communication and I like to program I'm a pragmatic person and I like take care of details ]
+>I'm a pragmatic person and I like take care of details <br/>